 HOW WELL DOES BA WORK?

-BA therapy has developed in its current form only over the last 15 years, so it is not as thoroughly researched as other forms of therapy.
+BA therapy has developed in its current form only within the past 20 years, so it is not as thoroughly researched as other forms of therapy.
 But studies with positive results are coming on strong…

 - It works as well as cognitive behavioral therapy (CBT).
 One recent study, published in The Lancet, examined 440 adults who met a primary diagnosis of depression but who were not yet getting any treatment.
 About half got treatment by psychologists trained in CBT—a well-established approach that focuses on changing thought patterns and behaviors, which has been shown to treat depression effectively (and is even available in phone apps).
 The other half got treatment with junior mental health-care providers trained in BA.
 Each patient got at least eight weekly sessions of one of these types of therapy and then was re-evaluated a year later.
 Results: BA was just as effective as CBT and, because it could be provided by more junior professionals, less expensive.